alx-askw/music-interface/bugs.md

   - that's why pressing back button a few times would work
 - Some songs can only be removed by playing them first from playlist

+- on linux:
+  - songObject.json paths are different from window

 things to consider:
   - Not bugs, just notes!